unm-historiography/metahistory/essays/thematic/historical-fiction.md

 ---
+title: Historical Fiction
-title: Executive Summary - The Role of Historical Fiction in the Study of History: What is it?
+subtitle: The Role of Historical Fiction in the Study of History: What is it?
 author: Rick Rockett
 date: 2019-10-19
 ---